4 Ways to Make Sure Your Dog Doesn’t Get Spooked This Halloween

 Keep candy out of reach

-Halloween candy is great fun for us, but it’s best to keep it far away from your pup.
+Snacking on Halloween candy is a great time for us humans, but it’s best to keep it far away from your pup.
 Dr Kaplan warns: “Candy and human snacks can lead to vomiting, diarrhea, dehydration, and in some circumstances pancreatitis, a serious illness which may require hospitalization.
 Restrict access to foods toxic to dogs such as chocolate, coffee, caffeine, macadamia nuts, grapes, raisins, and any food containing xylitol or psychoactive cannabinoids such as marijuana.”
 However, she says, “pumpkin is safe for pets to eat as long as it is not moldy.
 If your pet eats moldy pumpkin, contact a veterinarian immediately.”

 Don’t let your pup be a party animal

-Even pets who are kept indoors may experience intense anxiety over the large number of strangely dressed visitors.
-Keeping your pet away from trick-or-treaters may do the trick, but if you think more will be needed be sure and speak with your vet well in advance about options to help calm your pet.
+Even pets who are kept indoors may experience severe stress over the large number of strangely dressed visitors.
+Keeping your pet away from trick-or-treaters may do the trick, but if you think more will be needed, speak with your vet well in advance about options to help calm your pet.

 “During parties or trick-or-treater visits, dogs can be confined in a room with a long-lasting treat or a food-dispensing toy,” Dr. Houpt says.
 “Play music or white noise so your pet is unaware of the people to keep them calm.”